 - To be the best source of information on the education of physicians and other health care professionals.

 Faculty Development for International Health Professions Educators

-FAIMER seeks to create and enhance educational resources for those who teach physicians committed to improving and maintaining the health of the communities they serve.
+FAIMER seeks to create and enhance educational resources for those who teach health professionals committed to improving and maintaining the health of the communities they serve.
 FAIMER achieves this goal by providing the skills and knowledge necessary to support medical education and by sponsoring the development of communities of local faculty members.
 It relies on the FAIMER Research program for support as it gathers evidence related to the efficacy of these programs and networking efforts.